Eargo vs. Jabra Enhance

 Eargo

 Eargo offers lifetime support for your hearing aids.
-This means you’ll be able to connect with an audiologist or other hearing professional as needed, on demand for as long as you have your hearing aids.
+That means you’ll be able to connect with an audiologist or other hearing professional as needed, on demand, for as long as you have your hearing aids.

 Ruth Reisman